-P1 If all peer groups face the same increase in benefits, we should see a larger effect among Han-Minority families in peer groups with a share of minority children below a cutoff share (close to the median), compared to those above that cutoff share.
+P1 If all peer groups face the same increase in benefits, we should see a larger effect among Han-Minority families in peer groups with a share of minority children below a cutoff share close to the median, compared to those above that cutoff share.

-In the data, we will evaluate prediction P1 by difference in differences, comparing prefectures and cohorts above and below cutoff shares of minority children in the neighborhood of the median.
+In the data, we will evaluate prediction P1 by a difference-in-differences strategy, comparing prefectures and cohorts above and below cutoff shares of minority children in the neighborhood of the median before and after the shift in policy.